Physician Assistant Organizations

 Pi Alpha – The National Honor Society for Physician Assistants

-Pi Alpha is the national Physician Assistant honor society organized for the promotion and recognition of both PA students and graduates.
+Pi Alpha is the national physician assistant honor society organized for the promotion and recognition of both PA students and graduates.
 Membership signifies the inductees' significant academic achievement and honors them for their leadership, research, community/professional service and other related activities.
-The society also encourages a high standard of character and conduct among students and graduates.
+The Society also encourages a high standard of character and conduct among students and graduates.

 American Academy of Physician Assistants (AAPA)